laforge49/asynchronous-entities/README.md

 The persistent map of an entity has a map entry with a key of :CONTEXTS and a value which is a vector of the key of the contexts for which that entity is a member.

-When a parent/child relation is broken, then the child is removed from the contexts for which it is a member, along with all the children of that child entity recursively.
+When a parent/child relation is broken and the child only has one parent, then the child is removed from the contexts for which it is a member, along with all the children of that child entity recursively.

 Note that the value of a entity is the same reguardless of the context by which it is accessed.